Mark Kennedy (politician): University of Colorado President (2019–2021)

 In January 2021, the University of Colorado Board of Regents switched partisan control for the first time in 40 years, with Democrats in the majority.
 On May 10, 2021, Kennedy announced that given changes in the board’s makeup and its focus, he was making plans to leave his position.
 On June 1, 2021, the Board of Regents announced that administrator Todd Saliman would serve as interim president of the university effective July 1, 2021.
 On June 17, 2021, the Board of Regents passed a resolution of appreciation for Kennedy, commending him for his service to the university and conferring upon him the title of president emeritus.

-Wilson Center (2022–present)
+Wilson Center (since 2022)

-Kennedy joined the Woodrow Wilson International Center for Scholars, a non-partisan Washington DC based think tank, as a Global Fellow focused on geopolitical strategic competition.
+Kennedy joined the Woodrow Wilson International Center for Scholars, a non-partisan Washington DC–based think tank, as a Global Fellow focused on geopolitical strategic competition.
 Kennedy was named Director of the Wilson Center’s newly established Wahba Institute for Strategic Competition aimed at shaping conversations and proposing meaningful policy reforms to strengthen American leadership in the era of great power competition.